jxxcarlson/DrumLanguage/README.md

 The code ` Music a:+:Music a` is for sequential composition, e.g., if `p` and `q` are phrases, then `p :+: q` is the longer phrase obtained by laying the two phrases end-to-end.
+In the Elm version, we say `Sequence p q`.
+From a notational and psychological point of view, hte construct `p :+: q` is better, especially since (as an associative operator), one can write `p :+: q :+: r` and longer versions thereof.
+With `Sequence`, one has to write the awkward `Sequence (Sequence p q) r`.
+As the number of terms increases, so does the awkwardness.

-The code ` Music a:=:Music a` is for parallel composition, e.g., if `p` and `q` are voices, say the treble and base in one of Bach's two-part inventions, then `p :=: q` is the music with those two parts.
+The code ` Music a :=: Music a` is for parallel composition, e.g., if `p` and `q` are voices, say the treble and base in one of Bach's two-part inventions, then `p :=: q` is the music with those two parts.
 The duration of `p :=: q` is the maximum of the individual durations.
+Regarding the Elm version, `Stack`, the same considerations as apply to `Sequence` apply here.